 Farrell Greenwald Brenner is a queer troublemaker and a Dana Scully enthusiast.
 She’s a writer and a fighter and an MLA-citer.
 She’s also a poet, and her first collection of poetry, Diatribe from the Library (Headmistress Press) is available for purchase here.
-You can also check out her other works of poetry or book her for a reading.
-Her inspirations and influences include Carrie Fisher, June Jordan, Minnie Bruce Pratt, Audre Lorde, Mahmoud Darwish, Adrienne Rich, DarkMatter, Sara Ahmed, and so many others.
+You can also check out her other writings or book her for a reading.
+Her inspirations and influences include Carrie Fisher, June Jordan, Minnie Bruce Pratt, Audre Lorde, Mahmoud Darwish, Adrienne Rich, Sara Ahmed, and so many others.

 Farrell served as the editor-in-chief of The OutCrowd Magazine, Syracuse University’s LGBTQ publication, for three years during her time as a student there.
 In rare and fleeting moments of respite, she can be found watching The X-Files.